marijanbrvar/BubbleSort/README.md

   foo:$ ruby bubble_sort.rb
   ```

-- in this case, it receives a block of code and uses yield in method to execute the descending sort
+- In this case, it receives a block of code and uses yield in method to execute the descending sort

   To test the code, you can provide the following line at the end of the code.